Before starting medical school, it’s normal to think about the chances of finishing the program and having a good career.

 The Four-Year Graduation Rate

-While those who enter medical school mainly end up in the majority of students graduating, this rate is notably lower than those who take an extra year or an additional four or five years in the case of combined majors.
+Most medical school students graduate, but those who take extra years or combined majors have higher graduation rates.
 Well over 90 percent of medical students in five-year programs graduate.

 The Five-Year Graduation Rate

 Even in the case of single majors, a notable boost happens around the five-year mark.
-There is roughly a 20 percent increase (consistently) between graduation rates of four-year graduation rates and five-year graduation rates, according to AAMC data.
+Graduating in five years instead of four years increases graduation rates by about 20 percent, says AAMC data.

 Six Years After Matriculation